Figurative

 Blocks

-My interdisciplinary series, Guerrilla Blocks, combines found imagery, digital manipulation, collage, and wheat-pasting on recycled wood blocks, merging street art aesthetics with pop culture and queer iconography to further challenge conventions of representation and cultural critique.
+Through my Guerrilla Block series, I combine found imagery, digital manipulation, collage, and wheat-pasting on recycled wood blocks, merging street art aesthetics with pop culture and queer iconography to further challenge conventions of representation, appropriation, and cultural critique.

 Exclusively sold through Revelry Gallery.